ansys/pyfluent-visualization/doc/source/api/visualization/index.rst

 PyVista example (graphics)
 --------------------------

-Here the field data is extracted from the Fluent session into the Python environment and PyVista is used to visualize the extracted data.
+Here field data is extracted from the Fluent session into the Python environment.
+PyVista is then used to visualize the extracted data.

 .. code:: python